 Adrien d'Avernas

-I am an Assistant Professor of Finance at the Stockholm School of Economics.
+I am an Associate Professor of Finance at the Stockholm School of Economics.
 My research focuses on financial markets and the macroeconomy with emphasis on financial intermediation, monetary policy, and digital money.

 Link to a Python toolbox to solve numerically two-dimensional continuous time general equilibrium models.